Dorm mate's smoking is making me sick!?!

 Dear Constantly Sniffling,

 Unlike snoring stridently, eavesdropping on private conversations, leaving wet towels on the floor, and dozens of other roommate offenses, smoking in shared spaces isn't just annoying — it's also a health hazard.
-According to the American Lung Association, secondhand smoke is estimated to be responsible for 46,000 non-smoker deaths a year from heart disease and 3,400 non-smoker deaths from lung cancer.
+According to the Center for Disease Control and Prevention, since 1964, the number of nonsmokers that have died form health problems caused by exposure to second hand smoke is an alarming 2,500,000.
 Secondhand smoke can cause irritation of the eyes, nose, throat, and lungs, which can lead to coughing, an achiness in the chest, and excessive phlegm production.
 According to research, people who are exposed to secondhand smoke are more likely to have serious health problems, including lung cancer, cardiovascular disease, low birth weight, sudden infant death syndrome (SIDS), asthma, bronchitis, pneumonia, middle ear infections, and nasal and eye irritation.
 Children whose bodies are still developing are especially vulnerable to secondhand smoke.

 As you suspect, cigarette smoke has also been shown to suppress the immune system in otherwise healthy people.
 You mention that you are already immuno-compromised, so secondhand smoke may pose an increased risk for you.
 For example, some studies have shown that smoking is more harmful to people who have HIV, who are already immuno-suppressed.
 Exposure to cigarette smoke can also worsen the symptoms and health problems associated with lupus, another auto-immune disease.
 How damaging secondhand smoke can be may depend on individual factors, such as your age, overall health status, and duration of exposure to it.